Legendary-Phoenix/Disaster-Relief-Logistic-Management-System/README.md

 ## 📄 Note

-This project is developed for academic purposes as part of the coursework for the Data Structures and Algorithm coursework and is intended to demonstrate data structure application in a real-world scenario.
+This project is developed for academic purposes as part of the coursework for the Data Structures and Algorithm module and is intended to demonstrate data structure application in a real-world scenario.